General Policy. Hendrix

 evidence in an inquiry or investigation.

-The Research Integrity Officer will attempt to ensure that
+The Research Integrity Officer attempts to ensure that

 confidentiality is maintained.

-The Research Integrity Officer will assist inquiry and investigation
+The Research Integrity Officer assists inquiry and investigation

 committees and all institutional personnel in complying with these procedures